MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 "ms-powerautomate:/console/flow/run?workflowId=[workflowId]&runId=[GUID]"
 ```

-### Use a console run URL in the Command Prompt
+### Use a run URL in the Command Prompt

 To trigger a flow using the Command Prompt, use a command with the following syntax:

 >[!NOTE]
-> You can replace the second part of the command with any of the previously presented external URL formats.
+> You can replace the second part of the command with any of the previously presented URL formats.

 ```
 "C:\Program Files (x86)\Power Automate Desktop\PAD.Console.Host.exe" "ms-powerautomate:/console/flow/run?workflowName=[workflowName]"